Alex Kirilloff Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.89 team ERA that ranks 10th across all league pitching staffs.
+- The Guardians have a 3.86 team ERA that ranks 10th across all MLB pitching staffs.

+- Guardians pitchers combine to allow 58 home runs (one per game), the seventh-fewest in baseball.

+- McKenzie starts for the first time this season for the Guardians.

 © 2023 Data Skrive.
 All rights reserved.